tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

     <img src="../images/tag_based_pnp_calibrator/visualization2.jpg"  alt="visualization2">
 </p>

-Once the user observes the number of pairs increases in the `rviz`, he can start moving the tag to another position.
+Once the user observes the number of pairs increases in `rviz`, he can start moving the tag to another position.

 While moving the tag to another position, the user should move the tag decisively from one place to the other, not stopping and starting mid-way.
 Please make sure that the new position is at least `calibration_min_pair_distance` from the closest detection in the set of converged detections and that the tag is in the FOV of both lidar and camera.